ssato/python-anyconfig/README.rst

 That is, config files written in Jinja2 template [#]_ will be compiled before loading w/ backend module.

+.. note:: Template config support is disabled by default to avoid side effects when processing config files of jinja2 template or having some expressions similar to jinaj2 template syntax.

 Anyway, a picture is worth a thousand words.
 Here is an example of template config files.